 For the Filling

-- Butter: Adds flavor to the filling.
+- Butter: Adds flavor and richness to the filling.

 - Pure vanilla extract: Brings a warm, aromatic note to the filling.

-How to Make Mini Chocolate Pecan Pies:
+How to Make Mini Chocolate Pecan Pies

 Tips and Variations